Latheuni/Hierarchical_reject/Hierarchical_reject/Preprocessing/README.md

-This folder contains all the preprocessing steps that need to be performed before running the analyses.
+This folder contains all the preprocessing functions for the datasets used in this paper.

-**Preprocessing_Flyatlas.py** contains the preprocessing methods for the Flybody and Flyhead datasets.
+**Preprocessing_Flyatlas.py** contains the preprocessing methods for both the Flybody and Flyhead dataset.